AwalaApp/specs/rs007-pohttp.md

 Headers other than the ones described in this specification MAY be used, but defining how they should be handled at the other end is outside the scope of this specification.

-## TLS Considerations

-[Server Name Identification](https://en.wikipedia.org/wiki/Server_Name_Indication) MUST be supported by clients and MAY be used by servers.

 ## Relevant Specifications

 [Relaynet Core (RS-000)](rs000-core.md) defines the requirements for [message transport bindings](rs000-core.md#message-transport-bindings) in general and [parcel delivery bindings](rs000-core.md#parcel-delivery-binding) specifically, all of which apply to PoHTTP.